 In this section, we first discuss the principles of the energy smearing, where it is assumed that the reader is familiar with Sec.
-9.4.
+11.4.
 Then we introduce an automatic energy smearing algorithm, which is fairly simple to understand and applicable to most beambased experiments.
-In most cases, the reader may want to continue to the next section after reading these two subsections.
-In the third subsection, we describe a more elaborate (and slower) smearing algorithm, which can be used together with rather fast neutrino oscillations compared to the bin size, such as for (solar) reactor experiments to avoid aliasing effects.
+In most cases, the reader may want to proceed to the next section after reading these two subsections.
+In the third subsection, we describe a more elaborate (and slower) smearing algorithm, which is useful to avoid aliasing effects if the neutrino oscillations are rather fast compared to the bin size, as is the case for (solar) reactor experiments.
 Eventually, we show how one can use a manual smearing matrix instead of using one of the implemented algorithms.